BerlinUnited/berlinunited.github.io/docs/naoth_tools/rc.md

     - explain some implementation details (java fx, debug communication, netbeans specific stuff, gradle)
     - move and expand rc module documentation from team report

+- TODO: add note about alias in bashrc for gradle run/build naoscp

 ## View Teamcommlogs in Robotcontrol
 In RobotControl open the `TeamCommLogViewer` Dialog and open a teamcomm logfile.
 ![Open a teamcomm log file](../img/screenshot_open_teamcommlog.png)